amaothree/amaothree.github.io/content/en/posts/Systemd-nspwan.md

 #### 2.3 Creating symbolic links for container

-For different use cases, Systemd has designed several different management tools for nspwan containers.
+For different use cases, Systemd has designed several different management tools for nspawn containers.
 We will use the *machinectl* tool, which requires us to create containers in /var/lib/machines/, but a better solution is to use symbolic links.
 > Note: Do not use relative paths to create symbolic links, use absolute paths instead.

-`sudo ln -s /home/usename/MyContainers/Container1/ /var/lib/machines/`
+`sudo ln -s /home/username/MyContainers/Container1/ /var/lib/machines/`
-> Here *usename* should be replaced with your linux username.
+> Here *username* should be replaced with your linux username.
 > If you are using the root login, then the path to the home directory is /root.

 Check if linked successfully